-In partnership with public and non-governmental organizations, we train farming households in crop management, nutrition, postharvest handling, and marketing.
+In partnership with public and non-governmental organizations, we trained farming households in crop management, nutrition, postharvest handling, and marketing.

-We are also working to facilitate private sector engagement in the value chain for iron beans, which is essential for long term sustainability of the bean seed distribution, and to strengthen markets for biofortified crops.
+We also worked to facilitate private sector engagement in the value chain for iron beans, which is essential for long term sustainability of the bean seed distribution, and to strengthen markets for biofortified crops.

 Public awareness campaigns leverage the power of mass media and local icons, including music stars, to educate Rwandans on micronutrient deficiencies and the benefits of iron beans.

-Our advocacy seeks to strengthen national ownership of biofortification through effective integration into national nutrition and agricultural policies.
+Our advocacy strengthened national ownership of biofortification through effective integration into national nutrition and agricultural policies.

 “Before, when I was growing the indigenous variety, I could hardly harvest 1 ton, but now I harvest 3 tons of iron-rich beans from the same 2 hectares of land.”— Shiragahinda Augustin, Farmer from Northern Province